Is moral fatigue making you tired?

 - Try not to second-guess yourself.
 Make a decision based on your values and then stick to it.
 Self-doubt can eat away at your sense of security and confidence.

 - Plan and understand your boundaries and limits.
 Think about what they are in advance, before you’re in the moment where you might have to make a decision that would require crossing a boundary you’ve set for yourself.

 We can grow from this experience

 Although it’s exhausting, there are positive outcomes associated with all the micro decisions we’re making these days.
 For example, by thinking through our actions in public places, we’re seeing how seemingly small actions can affect others.
-“There is a growing body of research around the theory of post-traumatic growth, defined as, ‘positive psychological change experienced as a result of adversity and other challenges in order to rise to a higher level of functioning,’” said Sanders.
-He recommended a recent article in Psychology Today that summarizes the theory.
-“I am not saying that the pandemic is a traumatic experience for everyone, but what I am saying is that there is evidence to suggest that we as humans can not only manage and handle difficult experiences, but we can actually (and often do) grow form them.”
+“There is a growing body of research around the theory of post-traumatic growth, defined as, ‘positive psychological change experienced as a result of adversity and other challenges in order to rise to a higher level of functioning,’' said Sanders.
+“I am not saying that the pandemic is a traumatic experience for everyone, but what I am saying is that there is evidence to suggest that we as humans can not only manage and handle difficult experiences, but we can actually (and often do) grow from them.”

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.